Keith Kyle: Parliamentary candidacies

 Kyle had a chequered career as a parliamentary candidate.
-He had hoped to become a Conservative candidate in 1955, but government policy on Suez (→ Suez Crisis) dissuaded him.
-He was an unsuccessful Labour Party candidate in St Albans in 1966, for Braintree in both 1974 elections and was the Northampton South SDP candidate in 1983.
+He had hoped to become a Conservative candidate in the 1955 general election, but government policy on Suez (leading to the Suez Crisis) dissuaded him.
+He was an unsuccessful Labour Party candidate in St Albans in the 1966 election, for Braintree in both 1974 elections and later was the Social Democratic Party (SDP) candidate for Northampton South in the 1983 election.